josdejong/mathjs/docs/options.md

   will return a Matrix.
 In case of no matrix as input, the type of output is determined by the option `math.matrix.defaultType`.
 In case of mixed matrix inputs, a matrix will be returned always.
+- `number.defaultType`.
+The default type of numbers.
+Available values are:
+  `"number"` (default) or `"bignumber"`.
+Big numbers have higher precision than the default numbers of JavaScript.

 Example usage: